GSA/ficam-playbooks/_playbooks/playbook-cloud.md

 ### **Federation**

 Federation is the technology, policies, standards, and processes that allow an agency to share digital identities, attributes, and credentials between trust domains or organizations and usually occurs through an assertion.
 Federation can be a technical mechanism to implement a Single Sign-On in an agency (within the same trust domain).
 It is also a mechanism to federate between trust domains, such as between agencies, mission partners, or other trust frameworks.

+**A trust framework are the rules underpinning a federated identity management model.
+The components of a trust framework may include a governance body, technical and seccurity requirements, legal agreements, conformance criteria, and recognition.** For more information on identity trust frameworks, see [NIST Interagency Report 8149 on Developing Trust Frameworks to Support Identity Federations](https://csrc.nist.gov/publications/detail/nistir/8149/final){:target="_blank"}{:rel="noopener noreferrer"}.

+The Federal PKI is the most common digital identity trust framework in the federal government.
+1. Governance - The [Federal PKI Policy Authority (FPKIPA)](https://www.idmanagement.gov/governance/ficam/#federal-public-key-infrastructure-policy-authority){:target="_blank"}{:rel="noopener noreferrer"} sets policies, approves members and applicants, and oversees compliance activities of the Federal PKI Trust Framework.
+2. Technical and security requirements - The FPKIPA maintains the [Federal PKI Certificate Policies](https://www.idmanagement.gov/governance/fpkiaudit/){:target="_blank"}{:rel="noopener noreferrer"} which outline technical and security requirements for all members.
+There are two policies that cover internal government requirements, The Federal Common Policy Framework, and an interoperability framework for federal and private sector partners, The Federal Bridge Certificate Policy.
+3. Legal agreements - Every Federal PKI member must sign a Memorandum of Agreement with the FPKIPA that outline roles and responsibilities to maintain the security and confidence of the Federal PKI Trust Framework.
+4. Conformance Criteria - Every Federal PKI member must complete an annual 3rd party audit against either the Federal Common Policy Framework or the Federal Bridge Certificate Policy.
+5. Recognition - Federal PKI members are listed as an [identity trust service](https://www.idmanagement.gov/buy/trust-services/){:target="_blank"}{:rel="noopener noreferrer"} that offers government, business, or trust framework services.

+Federation trust frameworks also exist in the federal government.
+- [Max Authentication Federated Login](https://login.max.gov/cas/login?service=https%3A%2F%2Fportal.max.gov%2Fhome%2Flogin%2Fcas){:target="_blank"}{:rel="noopener noreferrer"} - Provides a Government-to-Government federation service for either access to Max.gov or an agency application.
+Typically, customer agencies must sign an agreement and use the Max.gov assertion profile.
+- [GSA Login.gov](https://partners.login.gov/product/){:target="_blank"}{:rel="noopener noreferrer"} - Provides primarily a public-to-government federation service.
+This requires an agency customer agreement and following the [login.gov assertion profile](https://developers.login.gov/){:target="_blank"}{:rel="noopener noreferrer"}.

 Address the following items when taking a Cloud Identity approach to federation:

 **Within the Same Trust Domain**